Off Campus Safety Summary - updated September 2023

 The university has extended the service areas, and hours, of our discounted Lyft Ride Smart program.

-On campus, the university also offers free Campus Area Bus Service and a new program called CABS On-Demand, which runs from 10 p.m. to 7 a.m. nightly.
+On campus, the university also offers free Campus Area Bus Service and a program called CABS On-Demand, which runs from 9 p.m. to 7 a.m. nightly and provides free transportation between campus buildings after 9 p.m.
+The university recently added two stops on the east side of High Street, at University Square and South Campus Gateway.

 Ohio State will continue to send Buckeye Alerts and Public Safety Notices for incidents occurring on campus, in conjunction with federal law.